geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 I wrote some tooling around this, but it wasn't very good.

 ##### **Chenyu** [[00:46:53](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=2813)]
-Yeah, so there was a test somewhere that tried to do the beam search on kernel data sets and found some stuff.
+Yeah, so there was a test somewhere that tried to do the BEAM search on kernel data sets and found some stuff.

 ##### **Geohot** [[00:47:10](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=2830)]
 This will be fun visualization tools to write.